arunk7033/Python-Basics-Assignment/README.md

 ## Programming Assignment 19
    - *This assignment tests the concepts of string manipulation, conditional statements and boolean expressions, mathematical operations, string manipulation and enumerate and list comprehension, range and conditional filtering*

+## Programming Assignment 20
+   - *This assignment tests the concepts of Filtering Elements by Type, Index-Based List Manipulation, Mathematical Calculations and Rounding, Understanding and Implementing Patterns and List Handling and Problem Solving .*

+## Programming Assignment 21
+   - *This assignment tests the concepts of Functions and List Manipulation, Iterating and Summing, String Manipulation and Sorting, Mathematical Calculations and Type Checking and List Comprehension.*